tanin47/tip/PROVIDER.md

 ### TL;DR

-* The provider script is an executable at `~/Library/tanin.tip/provider` that prints JSON on stdout
+* The provider script is an executable binary at `~/Library/Application\ Scripts/tanin.tip/provider` that prints JSON on stdout
 * The provider script is executed by Tip when activated
-* Don't forget to `chmod 755 ~/Library/tanin.tip/provider`
+* Don't forget to `chmod 755 ~/Library/Application\ Scripts/tanin.tip/provider`

 Example
 --------

-Here's `~/Library/tanin.tip/provider` written in Ruby:
+Here's `~/Library/Application\ Scripts/tanin.tip/provider` written in Ruby:

 ```ruby
 #!/usr/bin/env ruby